BobBuildTool/bob/doc/manpages/bob-archive.rst

 ``-l, --local``
     Instead of working with the archives defined in the user configuration, the command will operate in the working directory.
     This can be useful for automated tasks running on a server.
 Make sure to have write access to the working directory.
+``-a, --all``
+    Execute the command on all suitable archives defined in the user configuration.
+``-b, --backend NAME``
+    `NAME` is the name of the archive defined in the user configuration.
+Multiple archives may be provided by repeatedly using `-b`.
+    The command is executed on all of those archives.
 ``--dry-run``
     Do not actually delete any artifacts but show what would get removed.